 San Francisco, CA 94102

-The Box Project is a workshop for parents and kids developed by San Francisco artist, Eliza Gregory.
-Participants alter and play with cardboard boxes as they would at home, but on an unusually grand scale.
-Materials include reused cardboard donated by local businesses, which we recycle at the end of the day.
-Professional parenting educator Nancy Gapasin Gnass curates information about parenting and creativity for participants to take home, and is on hand to answer questions and provide an intellectual framework for the experience.
+Professional parenting educator Nancy Gapasin Gnass curates information about parenting and creativity for participants to take home, and, along with Gregory, is on hand to answer questions and provide an intellectual framework for the experience.

 The website will be permanently closed shortly, so please retrieve any content you wish to save.